UBC-MDS/MDS_Block_Difficulty_Perception/docs/Writeup_Milestone1.md

 The purpose of our experiment is to understand whether different educational backgrounds (IV) are related to perceived block difficulty (DV) of students in MDS.
 Our educational background variable (IV) is comprised of multiple levels (ex. business, life sciences, comp sci, stats/math, engineering) and perceived block difficulty is a binary outcome where respondents pick the harder block between #4 and #5.

+We will first fit a logistic regression model using the education background as the predictor variable and the arrival time as the response variable.
+We will use log odds ratio to determine association of education background to the block 4/5 which is the response variable.
+The odds ratio can be any non-negative number.
+An odds ratio of 1 serves as the base for comparison which indicates there is no association between the response and predictor.
+We will choose block 4 of the response variable as the reference.
+Separate odds ratios will be determined for block 5, except for the reference.
+The odds ratios then represent the change in odds of the outcome being a block 5 versus the block4, for differing factor levels of the predictor variable.
 We will utilize a logistic regression model to assess the association between our IV and DV and consider potential confounding variables associated with both our IV and DV in the ensuing analysis as well.

 > Discuss the aspects of the UBC Office of Research Ethics document on Using Online Surveys that are relevant to your proposed survey.